-The "sqlserver" probe generates alarms if query times out or profile fails to execute in scheduled time interval.
+The "sqlserver" probe generates alarms if the query times out or a profile fails to execute in the scheduled time interval.

-Here is a complete explanation describing all of the timeout fields in sqlserver profiles which can help get rid of any timeout alarms/query timeouts/failures:
+Listed below is a complete explanation describing all of the sqlserver profile timeout fields in sqlserver profiles which can help eliminate any timeout alarms/query timeouts/failures:

 1. Heartbeat - Defines the interval at which all profile checkpoint schedules will be tested and trigger eventual checkpoint execution.

 2. Check Interval - Default value for check interval in the profile.

 3. Profile Timeout - Defines the maximum processing time for all checkpoints in the profile.